Do you know that Volleyball was not the first name of this wonderful game? It was ‘Mintonette’.

 Modern Era (1970s-Present)

-The modern era of volleyball is characterized by further refinement of rules, techniques, and overall global reach:
+The modern era of volleyball is mainly about the refinement of rules, techniques, and overall global reach:

 - 1970s: New techniques like the soft spike (dink) and forearm pass were developed.
 These added more finesse and style to the game.